Exchange Database Consistency Check - Fix the Error Instantly

 - Click ‘Browse for EDB file’

-- Browse and select the corrupted EDB file on your system that failed a consistency check during the Exchange backup.
-Once selected, click 'Next' to proceed.
+- Browse and select the corrupted EDB file on your local drive that did not pass the consistency check during the Exchange backup process, then click ‘Next’ to continue.

-- Select a location on your system to save the exported PST files, and confirm that the drive has sufficient space to store the data.
+- Choose a destination folder on your system for the exported PST files and ensure the selected drive has enough free space to accommodate the data without interruptions.

 Step 3: Select the mailboxes to export EDB to PST